axanthos/orange3-textable-prototypes/doc/widgets/SciHubator.rst

 Advanced interface TODO
 ~~~~~~~~~~~~~~~~~~

-The advanced version of **SciHubator** allows the user to import several DOIs
+The advanced version of **SciHubator** allows the user to type several DOIs
 in a determined order; each outputed text file can moreover be segmented into
 specific segmentations (introduction, mais corpus and bibliography) with specific
 annotations.
 The emitted segmentation contains a segment